-The Amended and Restated Thermon Group Holdings, Inc. 2011 Long-Term Incentive Plan is designed to: (i) provide our officers, employees, non-executive directors and consultants with added incentives to remain employed by or perform services for us; (ii) align the long-term financial interests of our employees with those of our stockholders; (iii) build an ownership mentality among our Named Executive Officers and key employees; and (iv) motivate our Named Executive Officers to achieve pre-determined financial and operational goals.
-In Fiscal 2018, our Named Executive Officers received a mix of time-based and performance-based long-term incentive awards.
-On average, target long-term incentive opportunities represented 38% of our Named Executive Officer's target total compensation for Fiscal 2018.
+The LTIP is designed to: (i) provide our officers, employees, non-executive directors and consultants with added incentives to remain employed by or perform services for us; (ii) align the long-term financial interests of our employees with those of our stockholders; (iii) build an ownership mentality among our Named Executive Officers and key employees; and (iv) motivate our Named Executive Officers to achieve pre-determined financial and operational goals.

-Based on the advice of Pearl Meyer and the Company's Fiscal 2018 operating budget, effective June 19, 2017 (the "Grant Date"), the Compensation Committee approved equity awards to each of our Named Executive Officers in the form of RSUs and PSUs, as detailed in the table below.
+Based on the advice of Pearl Meyer and the Company's Fiscal 2019 operating budget for Fiscal 2019, our Named Executive Officers received a mix of time-based incentive awards in the form of RSUs and performance-based long-term incentive awards in the form of PSUs, as detailed in the table below, on May 16, 2018.
 The Compensation Committee continues to believe that a mixture of time-based RSUs and PSUs best achieves the compensation objectives discussed above.

-For Fiscal 2018, the Compensation Committee utilized two separate performance metrics for the PSU awards: cumulative Adjusted EBITDA and RTSR.
-60% of the aggregate grant date fair value of equity awards was tied to performance-based vesting conditions during Fiscal 2018.
+For Fiscal 2019, the Compensation Committee utilized three separate performance metrics for the PSU awards: